Tina Charles (basketball)

-Tina Alexandria Charles (born December 5, 1988) is an American professional basketball player for the Seattle Storm of the Women's National Basketball Association (WNBA).
+Tina Alexandria Charles (born December 5, 1988) is an American professional basketball player for the Connecticut Sun of the Women's National Basketball Association (WNBA).
 Originally from Jamaica, Queens, New York City, Charles was drafted first overall in the 2010 WNBA draft by the Connecticut Sun.
 In 2009 and 2010, she and teammate Maya Moore led the Connecticut Huskies to two undefeated national championships.
-She has won three Olympic gold medals with Team USA.
+She has won three Olympic gold medals with Team USA and was inducted into the NYC Basketball Hall of Fame at the head of the Class of 2024 - the first female to head a class at any major basketball hall of fame and the first active player ever inducted.

-High school
+Charles is considered by many to be the best player in WNBA history not to have appeared in the Finals.
+Charles became the second all time scorer in WNBA history on August 21, 2024.

+Early life

 Charles played basketball at Christ the King High School in Middle Village, New York.
 After averaging 26.5 points, 14.8 rebounds and 5.2 blocked shots per game her senior year, she was named WBCA National Player of the Year, "Miss Basketball" for New York state, and was selected as a McDonald's All-American and tabbed New York City Player of the Year by Newsday, the Daily News and the New York Post.
 Charles was the leading scorer on the Christ the King team that won 57 consecutive games, leading to a USA Today #1 ranking in the country after an undefeated season in 2006.
 Charles was named a WBCA All-American.
 She participated in the 2006 WBCA High School All-America Game, where she scored fifteen points and had twelve rebounds.

 Charles was named the MVP of the Red team.
 During high school, Charles also played on the AAU club basketball team the New York Gazelles.